Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 optimal control law to the discretized MPC problem
 </div>

-The paper seeks to formalize the distinction between _discretization time_ $$t_d$$, i.e., the step size used to discretize the continuous time system, and _sampling time_ $$t_s$$, i.e., the time at which the controller is implemented
+The paper seeks to formalize the distinction between _discretization time_  $$t_d$$, i.e., the step size used to discretize the continuous time system, and _sampling time_  $$t_s$$, i.e., the time at which the controller is implemented.

 ## Experiments and Results
-Numerical Experiments that validated the premise of the CERG scheme were run on a point mass system, a Two Link Robot Manipulator and on a simulation of the 7-DoF Franka Emika in Drake.
-All 3 levels of complexities have shown that the CERG performs as expected.
-The details of the point mass system are discussed in (cite)
+Numerical Experiments that validate the efficiency of the HMPC scheme were run on a point mass system and a Lane change problem.
+All levels of complexities have shown that the HMPC performs better than traditional MPC schemes.

+We note the following properties:
+• Benefits of Decreasing ts: Reducing the sampling time tends to improve the performance of the controller by making it more reactive to external disturbances.
+Generally speaking, one would like ts to be as small as possible to mimic continuous-time behaviour.
+• Limit for Decreasing ts: Due to real-time imple- mentation requirements, ts is lower-bounded by the computational time required to solve (8).
+• Benefits of Increasing td: Given a fixed prediction horizon T , a larger discretization time step td leads to less prediction steps N .
+Since the computational com- plexity of (8) scales with N , it is generally beneficial for td to be as large as possible.
+• Limit for Increasing td: Since larger values of td increase the discrepancy between an upper bound on the maximal admissible error will translate into an upper bound on td.